breatheco-de/content/src/content/lesson/user-stories-examples.md

 ## Don’t get Obsessed!
 ***

 Please, this is a course about full-stack web development.
-You don’t have to write the best user stories ever made.
+You don’t have to write the best stories ever made.
 Perfect does not ship!
 Take some time to think about your stories, but don’t get stuck during the process.

 You will be using user stories a lot, but, as a developer, it is not your responsibility to write them.
 There are people certified for that (Requirement Analysts).
 Your job is to read them and follow them.